North Carolina Minimum Auto Insurance Requirements in 2024 (Coverage NC Drivers Need)

 Are these minimum coverage limits sufficient?

 The minimum coverage limits required by North Carolina law provide a basic level of financial protection.
-However, they may not be sufficient to fully cover all expenses in a severe accident.
-It’s recommended to consider higher coverage limits to adequately protect your assets and future earnings.
+However, they may not be sufficient to cover all expenses in a severe accident fully.
+It’s recommended to consider higher coverage limits to protect your assets and future earnings adequately.

 Is it mandatory to have uninsured/underinsured motorist coverage in North Carolina?

-While uninsured/underinsured motorist coverage is not mandatory in North Carolina, insurance companies are required to offer it to policyholders.
+While uninsured/underinsured motorist coverage is not mandatory in North Carolina, insurance companies must offer it to policyholders.
 This coverage protects you if you’re involved in an accident with a driver who lacks insurance or has insufficient coverage to compensate for your injuries or property damage.

 What other types of auto insurance coverage should I consider?